Bayswater, Western Australia: Post World War II

 In 1971–72, the second Garratt Road Bridge was built parallel to the 1934 bridge, resulting in two lanes in each direction across the river.
 The newer bridge was the last wooden bridge constructed in Perth, and both are now heritage listed.
 In 1973, the shire opened Mertome Village, the first aged care complex to be built by a local government in Australia.
 The name is a shortening of Merv Toms, who was chairman of the road board in the 1950s, and a local member of parliament who played a significant role in managing the Mertome Village project.
 The village signifies the changing role of local government in Australia, from building roads to providing social services.
 Around the early 1970s, Bayswater was almost developed to its current extent.
 The last areas to be developed being the residential area in the suburb's north-east.
 Coming into the late 1970s, it was realised that having a waste landfill by the river was an environmental hazard, and so the landfill was closed in 1980.
 A waste transfer station was established on Collier Road, and a new landfill was established at Red Hill.

 In the 1980s, the plans for Swan River Drive were scrapped, much to the relief of residents.
-The Beechboro-Gosnells Highway went ahead, however, the first section between Railway Parade and Morley Drive in Morley opening in 1984.
-Its name upon opening was Tonkin Highway.
+The Beechboro-Gosnells Highway went ahead, with the first section between Railway Parade and Morley Drive in Morley opening in 1984.
+However, upon opening its name was Tonkin Highway.
 Various roads, including Beechboro Road, were split apart by the highway.
 Tonkin Highway was extended southwards to connect over the river in 1988, creating a new interchange at Guildford Road and fully severing the two sides of Bayswater.
 The highway relieved heavy congestion through Bayswater, particularly at the Bayswater Subway and Garratt Road Bridge.